 - Insurers must submit the data in a comma-separated values (CSV) file according to the "Record Layout and ZIP Code Lists" layout provided by TDI as an Excel file attachment to these instructions. - Participating insurers will be required to create a HelpInsure portal account.
-Please see the section of the instructions titled "Instructions for Creating a HelpInsure Account" for instructions on how to do this. - Once the sample rate files have been put together, insurers must submit these files as an email attachment to DataCall@tdi.texas.gov. - After the sample rate files have been spot-checked by TDI, TDI will send the insurer an email to either correct its sample rate files or to submit the files through the insurer dashboard connected to its portal account. - After your company's sample rate files have been processed, TDI will either accept or reject your company's sample rates.
-If your sample rates are accepted, TDI will send an email to notify you that your sample rates need to be certified.
-If your sample rates are rejected, TDI will email an error log to assist you with correcting your files.
+Please see the section of the instructions titled "Instructions for Creating a HelpInsure Account" for instructions on how to do this. - Once the sample rate files have been put together, insurers must submit these files as an email attachment to DataCall@tdi.texas.gov. - After the sample rate files have been spot-checked by TDI, TDI will send the insurer an email to either correct its sample rate files or to submit the files through the insurer dashboard connected to its portal account.

-- Insurers must also provide information on how to contact the company (toll-free number, local agent, or another method), website address, discounts, overall statewide rate changes, and additional coverage details through the online HelpInsure portal. - Once the sample rates have been certified, the policy details have been added, the credit scoring information has been added, and the contact information has been added, an acknowledgment message will show up at the bottom of the company's HelpInsure dashboard.
-After you've read this message and checked the box, click on the "Submit data" button.
-Doing so will post your company's data to the HelpInsure website.
+- After the sample rate files have been processed, TDI will either accept or reject the insurer's sample rates.
+If the sample rates are accepted, TDI will send an email to notify the insurer that the sample rates need to be certified.
+If the sample rates are rejected, TDI will email an error log to assist with correcting the files. - Insurers must also provide the following: information on how to contact the company (toll-free number, local agent, or another method); website address; discounts; overall statewide rate changes; and additional coverage details through the online HelpInsure portal. - Once TDI certifies the sample rates and the insurer has added the policy details, the credit scoring information, and the contact information, an acknowledgment message will show up at the bottom of the insurer's HelpInsure dashboard.
+After the insurer reads the message and checks the box, they should click on the "Submit data" button.
+This action will post the insurer's data to the HelpInsure website.